Chlorsulfuron

 Chlorsulfuron is an ALS (acetolactate synthase) inhibitor herbicide, and is a sulfonylurea compound.
 It was discovered by George Levitt in February 1976 while working at DuPont, which was the patent assignee.

+It is also registered in South Africa.

 Brand names

 Originally introduced in 1982 under the brand name Glean by DuPont, later also as Telar, in North America.

 Chemistry

 The first synthesis of chlorsulfuron was disclosed in a patent filed by the American chemical company DuPont in 1977.
 2-Chlorobenzenesulfonyl isocyanate was condensed with 2-amino-4-methoxy-6-methyl-1,3,5-triazine to form the sulfonylurea product.

 Mode of action

 Chlorsulfuron is an herbicide of the acetolactate synthase inhibitor (ALS inhibitor) class, HRAC (Herbicide Resistance Action Committee) Group 2 (Legacy Group B, Australian Group B).

 Efficacy

 Triticum aestivum is naturally resistant via aryl hydroxylation then conjugation with glucose compounds into non-herbicidal conjugates.
 Widespread weed resistance to chlorsulfuron has been found across North America and around the world.
 T. aestivums close relative Lolium rigidum was found to be using the same mechanism by Christopher et al 1991 and Cotterman & Saari 1992.
 A North American population of Stellaria media was found by Hall and Devine 1990 to be resistant by way of an ALS target mutation rather than by improved disposal.
 Increased P450 activity can also be effective, such as in Alopecurus myosuroides (found by Letouzé and Gasquez 2003), and L. rigidum (by Tardif and Powles 1999).
 Another such mechanism - the acetolactate synthase target-site mutation Pro-197–Ser - was found by Roux et al 2004 to be accompanied by a 37% recessive fitness cost in a model (Arabidopsis thaliana).

 Most varieties of wheat are tolerant to chlorsulfuron even at triple the recommended rate, unlike triple-rate trifluralin and pendimethalin that torpedoed emergence rates across the board, though final crop yields were never as affected as initial emergence.
 None though significantly affected emergence at normal rates.